• Where to Plant

 Using some type of support with tomatoes is important.
 Tomato plants can get quite large and the fruit is very heavy.
 Without support, the vines will collapse to the ground where all kinds of problems can occur.

-Many tomato diseases are soil borne.
-If your tomatoes are growing on the ground there is a much bigger chance those diseases will transfer to the plant early in the season and ruin your crop.
-Also with your tomato plants sprawled on the ground, it is much easier for pests (both insects and critters) to get access to the ripening fruit.
+When your tomato plants are sprawled on the ground, it is much easier for pests (both insects and critters) to get access to the ripening fruit.
 Tomato cages help both problems by supporting the plants and keeping the fruit off the ground!!

 Buying Tomato Cages

-When you are buying tomato cages be sure to spend a little extra money!!
-Those cheap $3 cages you see at most big box stores (and some time even the grocery stores) are terrible!!!
-They are too small and are made of light gauge wire.
+They are too small and are made of light-gauge wire.
 After only one season they will be helplessly bent.
 They usually collapse under the weight of your tomato plants or blow over in the wind.

 Instead, choose more expensive cages made from heavy gauge wire.
 (Follow this link for the type I buy)